 The fair value of share options was determined using the binomial option valuation model, with the assistance from an independent third-party appraiser.
 The binomial model requires the input of highly subjective assumptions, including the expected share price volatility and the suboptimal early exercise factor.
 For expected volatilities, the Company has made reference to historical volatilities of several comparable companies.
-The suboptimal early exercise factor was estimated based on the Company's expectation of exercise behavior of the grantees.
-The dividend yield is estimated based on the Company's expected dividend policy over the expected term of the options.
+The suboptimal early exercise factor was estimated based on the Company's expected dividend policy over the expected term of the options.
 The risk-free rate for periods within the contractual lives of the options is based on the market yield of U.S. Treasury Bonds in effect at the time of grant.
 The exercised multiple is estimated based on the changes in intrinsic value of the options and the likelihood of early exercises by employees.
 The estimated fair value of the ordinary shares, at the option grant dates, were determined with the assistance from an independent third-party appraiser.
 The Company's management is ultimately responsible for the determination of the estimated fair value of its ordinary shares.